chaimain/asgardpy/docs/source/overview.rst

 #. flux-points :class:`asgardpy.data.dl4.FluxPointsAnalysisStep`

-The main purpose of this pipeline is accomplished before the "fit" step, which is to compile a Gammapy Datasets object containing multiple types of datasets from multiple gamma-ray astronomical instruments, update them with appropriate Gammapy Models object.
-These are then run with the standard Gammapy high-level analysis functions to get the DL5 products.
+The main purpose of this pipeline is accomplished for -

+#. performing DL3 to DL4 for a joint dataset - to compile a joint Gammapy Datasets (DL4) object
+containing multiple types of datasets from DL3 files of multiple gamma-ray astronomical instruments

+#. update the joint DL4 data with appropriate Gammapy Models object.

+#. perform DL4 to DL5 (SED only) after performing joint-likelihood fitting.

 .. image:: ./_static/asgardpy_workflow.png